top of page

 The ratchet action forces you to actually put enough pressure on the crimp before it will release, giving you a great crimp every time.
 It will not release until you have crimped down all the way.

-After spending too much time researching crimpers, I found negative reviews on nearly all $100 crimpers.
+Is there any reason to spend more on a crimper?
+After spending far too much time researching crimpers, I found negative reviews on nearly all of the crimpers in the $100 price range.
 Why bother?
 When you get above the $175 mark, you can start into the professional grade, but it seems quite overkill for the average cruiser and tinkerer.
-I've not yet had any problems with a crimp made from this tool.
+I've not yet had any problems with a crimp made from the Sea-Dog.

 Wire Stripping